emilia-c/cbam-thesis/README.md

 ﻿# Master Thesis 2025

-This repository contains all the code and data related to the Master Thesis 2025.
+This repository contains all the code and data related to the Towards an Semi-Automated Scenario Analysis: Exploring Carbon Data Futures for the Carbon Border Adjustment Mechanism thesis.

 ## Project Overview